 Not all individuals see colors the same.
-Over 7% of the U.S. population has some sort of color vision deficiency.
+Over 7% of the U.S. population has a type of color vision disability.
 Some may not be able to see certain colors, or may have a hard time differentiating between various colors.
+Make your content accessible by following accessible design practices for color contrast and color.

 Test color contrast using WebAim's Contrast Checker.
 Follow the steps below, or watch the video for an example.